Rita Ora Posts Fierce Photo With Supermodel Kate Moss As They Get Ready For Marc Jacobs’ Wedding

 Rita Ora has posted a fierce photo of herself with supermodel Kate Moss to Instagram.
 They both attended designer Marc Jacobs’ wedding over the weekend.

-Moss in the picture is serving a fierce look as she glares into the camera.
-Her cheekbones pop and it reminds us why she is one of the greatest to ever do it.
+Moss, in the picture, is serving a fierce look as she glares into the camera.
+Her cheekbones pop and it reminds us why she is one of the greatest models.
 Ora appears more chilled and sweet as she stands behind the supermodel.
 Both of them look great and have both dolled up for the occasion.
 The snapshot doesn’t show us their outfits, but what we can see is still good enough.

 Rita recently teamed up with Latin artists Sofia Reyes and Anitta on the track, “R.I.P.”
 The Inquisitr recently reported that her taxi driver, in fact, taught her how to speak Spanish before recording the song.